 Housing Services - Provides safe and affordable supportive housing and related support services for individuals and families with complex health issues (including those living with HIV/AIDS), both onsite and throughout the Hartford area.
 Also provided are supportive services and individualized housing stabilization or homelessness prevention services to neighbors in need of assistance.
 In addition, linkage and referral case management services to individuals at an apartment building for individuals with limited income are provided.
 CIHHN (Connecticut Integrated Healthcare and Housing Neighborhoods) program supports individuals in finding and keeping safe, affordable housing and provide housing case management and patient navigation services to increase housing stability and positive health outcomes.
-Apartments at 55B -thirteen one-bedroom and efficiency style apartments at Hands On Hartford provide permanent housing to individuals in need of supportive services because of serious health issues.
+Apartments at 55B -thirteen one-bedroom and efficiency style apartments at Hands on Hartford provide permanent housing to individuals in need of supportive services because of serious health issues.
 24/7 support is available through our Housing Services program.
 We also provide supportive housing and related support services for folks with serious health issues (including those living with HIV/AIDS), at Zezzo House, an offsite residence in Hartford.

 Community Engagement - The Community Engagement Program orients, trains and places volunteers with all of our direct service programs.
-This program also manages larger customized service projects, immersions and "Dash for a Difference" events providing service learning both at Hands On Hartford and at non-profits, schools and parks throughout Hartford.
+This program also manages larger customized service projects, immersions and "Dash for a Difference" events providing service learning both at Hands on Hartford and at non-profits, schools and parks throughout Hartford.
 Community Engagement also encompasses the Faces of Homelessness Speakers' Bureau, through which speakers share their own experiences of homelessness with diverse audiences.

 MANNA (Meals, Assistance, Neighbors, Nurturing, Advocacy) - Is a comprehensive basic needs program comprised of the following programs.
-Community Meals and Day Program provides hot meals and vital assistance to homeless individuals and working individuals and families, four days and one evening a week in downtown Hartford.
+Community Meals Day Program provides hot meals and vital assistance to homeless individuals and working individuals and families, four days and one evening a week.
 For those without jobs and homes, these meals are life-saving.
 For others who work but still live in poverty, our meals help to stretch limited funds.
-In addition to offering basic nutritional sustenance, the community meal and day program is a welcoming place where caring staff and volunteers give emotional support and a sense of community to those who often live isolated lives, and lead navigator trained in social work helps guests stabilize their situations and take steps to move toward permanent housing and self-sufficiency.
+In addition to offering basic nutritional sustenance, the Community Meals Day Program is a welcoming place where caring staff and volunteers give emotional support and a sense of community to those who often live isolated lives, and where guests can spend the day indoors.
+A lead navigator trained in social work helps guests stabilize their situations and take steps to move toward permanent housing and self-sufficiency.
+Neighborhood Services program offers referrals, utility assistance through private funds and Operation Fuel, security deposit and rental assistance, referrals and financial assistance for training and employment opportunities, nutrition education and health screenings to Hartford residents.
+Community Pantry is a full choice shopping model pantry, allowing clients to choose food that will suit their families' needs and tastes, minimizing food waste and maximizing nutritional value.